Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Acknowledgements

 We are grateful to Alex Bearden and Jason Crann for keeping us updated on their paper \cite{Bearden-Crann} and for some other fruitful interactions.
 The results of Bearden and Crann have important consequences for several statements of this paper.
 In particular, \cite{Bearden-Crann}*{Theorem 3.6} allowed us to extend several results we originally only proved in the case of {\em exact} locally compact groups to the general case (for example, see Theorem \ref{Bearden-Crann} which has consequences to Corollary \ref{cor-amenable}, Theorem \ref{thm-amenable-all}, and Theorem \ref{thm-wQAP}).
 We should also remark that we only became aware of Ikunishi's paper \cite{Ikunishi} through the references in \cite{Bearden-Crann}: using \cite{Ikunishi}, we were able to drop a lengthy appendix on the predual of $A_\alpha''$ which appeared in the first preprint of this paper.

 We also thank Timo Siebenand and Tim de Laat for some useful comments on the representation theory of $\SL(2,\C)$, and Yuhei Suzuki for helpful discussions centered around the results of his paper \cite{Suzuki:2020}.
-We want to thank Narutaka Ozawa and Yuhei Suzuki for informing us about their latest progress on the relation between amenability and the (QAP) \cite{Ozawa-Suzuki}.
+We want to thank Narutaka Ozawa and Suzuki for informing us about their latest progress on the relation between amenability and the (QAP) \cite{Ozawa-Suzuki}.

-Finally, we would like to thank the anonymous referee for a repeated careful reading of the paper and for pointing out to us several errors and gaps in our previous expositions, in particular in our first attempt to prove Theorem \ref{mw amen intro} and in an attempt to prove the equivalence of amenability and the (QAP) for actions of discrete groups.
-This equivalence has now been settled for actions of all locally compact groups by Ozawa and Suzuki in \cite{Ozawa-Suzuki}.
-The amount of time (and patience) the referee spent on this project is far beyond anything one can reasonably expect!
-The referee's numerous comments have significantly improved the quality of this paper, for which we are extremely grateful.
+Finally, we want to thank the anonymous referees for a careful reading of the paper, and for many helpful comments.
+One referee pointed out several errors and gaps in our previous expositions, in particular in our first attempt to prove Theorem \ref{mw amen intro} and in an attempt to prove the equivalence of amenability and the (QAP) for actions of discrete groups.
+The latter equivalence has now been settled for actions of all locally compact groups by Ozawa and Suzuki in \cite{Ozawa-Suzuki}.
+The amount of time the referees spent on this project is far beyond anything one can reasonably expect!
+The referees' numerous comments have significantly improved the quality of this paper, for which we are extremely grateful.

-\section{The $G$-equivariant enveloping von Neumann algebra}
+\chapter{The $G$-equivariant enveloping von Neumann algebra}

-In this section, we introduce the enveloping $G$-von Neumann algebra of a $G$\nb-$C^*$\nb-algebra, and establish its basic properties.
+In this chapter, we introduce the enveloping $G$-von Neumann algebra of a $G$\nb-$C^*$\nb-algebra, and establish its basic properties.
 For us, the point of the enveloping $G$-von Neumann algebra is that it plays the same role with respect to covariant representations of a $G$-$C^*$-algebra as the usual enveloping von Neumann algebra plays with respect to representations of a $C^*$-algebra.

 In Section \ref{Sec:Enveloping-vN-algebra} we give our definition of the enveloping $G$-von Neumann algebra, and establish its universal property and functoriality properties.

 In Section \ref{sec:ccover} we give a brief discussion of central covers of representations and how they interact with the enveloping $G$-von Neumann algebra $A_\alpha''$.
 This material is a natural extension of the non-equivariant theory, and will be useful in the proof that measurewise amenability and amenability are equivalent.